Operation Steinbock: Genesis of Steinbock

 Kammhuber's efforts were damaged by the amateurish leadership style of Hermann Göring, commander-in-chief of the Luftwaffe.
 Göring's poor understanding of the technicalities of air warfare was mirrored by the Chief of the General Staff, Hans Jeschonnek.
-Göring had neglected his command since the outbreak of war but sought to meet his responsibilities in 1943 as his prestige with Adolf Hitler waned in the aftermath of the Battle of Britain and Stalingrad on the Eastern Front.
+Göring had neglected his command since the outbreak of war but sought to meet his responsibilities in 1943 as his prestige with Adolf Hitler waned in the aftermath of Stalingrad on the Eastern Front.
 Göring's interference in air defence was disastrous.
-On the night of 22/23 October 1943, he took personal command of the night fighters.
+On the night of 22/23 October 1943, he took command of the night fighters.
 The British Operation Corona helped confuse the defences and Göring's mishandling of the night fighter force allowed Bomber Command to devastate Kassel.
 Göring deflected the blame for British attacks on his subordinates and his relations with them deteriorated.
-In August 1943 Jeschonnek killed himself after the failed defence of Peenemünde.
-In November 1943 Bomber Command began the Berlin campaign and Kammhuber was dismissed from command.
+In August 1943 Jeschonnek killed himself after the Peenemünde Raid.
+In November 1943 Bomber Command began the Battle of Berlin and Kammhuber was sacked.

-At the top of the German High Command (Oberkommando der Wehrmacht—or OKW) there was little understanding or appreciation for air defence, even in the aftermath of Hamburg.
-While Hitler had left the Luftwaffe to Göring earlier in the war he was now enmeshed in the decision-making process.
-Göring was reduced to a conduit through which Hitler's orders were channeled to senior commanders and the failure of the Luftwaffe frequently drew Hitler's ire.
-At one conference Göring attempted to placate Hitler by suggesting that the destruction of German cities worked in the Nazi favour, as he perceived it created a body of people with nothing to lose and who "will therefore fight on with utter fanaticism."
+At the top of the German High Command (Oberkommando der Wehrmacht, OKW) there was little understanding or appreciation for air defence, even in the aftermath of the bombing of Hamburg which inflicted 76,600 casualties and destroyed large parts of the city and its industry.
+While Hitler had left the Luftwaffe to Göring earlier in the war, he was now enmeshed in decision-making.
+Göring was reduced to a conduit through which Hitler's orders were channelled to senior commanders and the failure of the Luftwaffe frequently drew Hitler's ire.
+At one conference Göring attempted to placate Hitler by suggesting that the destruction of German cities worked in the Nazi favour, as he perceived it created a body of people with nothing to lose and who "will therefore fight on with utter fanaticism".

-Göring was also reluctant to allocate resources to the defence of Germany for other reasons.
-He argued that the German people had survived before there were cities and that the Soviet danger was the first priority of the Luftwaffe.
+Göring was reluctant to allocate resources to the defence of Germany for other reasons.
+He argued that the German people had survived before there were cities and that the Soviet danger was the priority of the Luftwaffe.
 Even at this stage of the war, in October 1943, Göring exhibited a bias toward bombers rather than fighters.
-He said, "All they [the German people] wish to hear when a hospital or a children's home in Germany is destroyed is that we have destroyed the same in England!"
+He said, "All they [the German people] wish to hear when a hospital or a children's home in Germany is destroyed is that we have destroyed the same in England!".